 Cryotherapy was originally developed in Japan in 1978 for the treatment of rheumatoid arthritis, and the benefits have been studied and refined in Europe since that time.
 Cryotherapy is now utilized in the United States with wonderful results.
 Most cryotherapy uses liquid nitrogen, lowering the client’s skin temperature to about 30 to 50 degrees F in a period of two or three minutes.
 Liquid nitrogen is used to make the ambient temperature cold, but clients are not in direct contact with the gas.
 Our skin reacts to this extreme cold, sending messages to the brain, stimulating regulatory functions of the body, assisting areas that might not be working to their fullest potential.
 During this time, thermoreceptors in the skin send signals to the brain to send the blood to the core to maintain body temperature with a process called vasoconstriction.
 Toxins are flushed from peripheral tissues and blood is enriched with oxygen, enzymes, and nutrients.
 The body activates all of its natural healing abilities and releases endorphins for further benefit.
 As the body warms up again, the enriched blood flows back through the body through a process called vasodilation.
-As a result, whole body cryotherapy is very effective for athletic recovery and muscle repair, reduction of chronic pain and inflammation, and an overall enhancement of health and wellness.
+As a result, whole body cryotherapy may be very effective for athletic recovery and muscle repair, reduction of chronic pain and inflammation, and an overall enhancement of health and wellness.

 What to expect with every Whole Body Cryotherapy Session